Cannabis Regulations by State

 Rhode Island has legalized marijuana for adults as of May 2022.
 Possession of less than one ounce of marijuana is permitted for people over the age of 21.
 Additionally, they may cultivate up to six plants, with no more than three mature at any one moment.
 Possession of one to two ounces of marijuana is a civil violation punished by a fine and the return of the drug.
 The charge is not punishable by imprisonment and does not result in a criminal record.

 Find more information here: https://cannaspire.com/how-to-open-a-dispensary-in-rhode-island/

-Currently, marijuana in South Carolina is illegal for recreational use.
+Currently, the use of marijuana is illegal in the state of South Carolina.
 However, patients with qualifying conditions are allowed cannabis extracts containing more than 15% cannabidiol and not more than nine-tenths of 1% or less THC.